nhoyle-unsw/learn-encryption-with-python/Modular-arithmetic.md

 30 x 3 mod 7 ==> 90 mod 7 = 6
 9 x 3  mod 7 ==> 27  mod 7 = 6

 So it appears you can multiply both sides by the same number and have them still be congruent.
 This also works for addition and subtraction.
-In fact, the following all hold true for modular arithmetic [3]:
+In fact, the following all hold true for modular arithmetic:

 >  Sometimes the calculation can be simplified because for any integer a1, b1, a2 andb2, if we know that a1 ≡ b1 mod n and a2 ≡ b2 mod n then the following always holds:
 >  a1+a2 ≡ b1+b2 mod n
 >  a1-a2 ≡ b1-b2 mod n
 >  a1*a2 ≡ b1*b2 mod n
+[3]

 Division is another story though.
 So, can we do division at all?
 The answer is, sometimes we can and sometimes we can't [3].
 It is not always possible to divide using modulo arithmetic because zero appears quite often.
 We all remember that division by zero is not defined.
 Also, we are operating in whole numbers and cannot have results that are fractions.
 So what can we do?
 How can we work out when it is OK to divide modular equations?
 What is the inverse of multiplication?